nextauthjs/next-auth/www/docs/adapters/models.md

 title: Models
 ---

 NextAuth.js can be used with any database.
 Models tell you what structures NextAuth.js expects from your database.
+Models will vary depending on which adapter you use, but in general will look something like this.

 ![v4 Schema](/img/nextauth_v4_schema.png)

+More information about each Model / Table can be found below.

 :::note
 You can [create your own adapter](/tutorials/creating-a-database-adapter) if you want to use NextAuth.js with a database that is not supported out of the box, or you have to change fields on any of the models.